plumBinng/ng8-ie11/README.md

 ### Features allow users to:

 - Select 1 of 9 users to sign in as
-  - all with different account infor
+  - all with different account information
+- Switch between 1 of 9 users at any time
+- Filter by acc